-The sales pipeline is the lifeblood of any organization.
+The sales pipeline is the lifeblood of any organisation.
 There will be many stakeholders who have an interest in business that is coming down the pipe from a net new perspective or what further/repeat business there is.
-Therefore I have picked out 8 tips that can help you successfully manage your sales pipeline:
+Here are eight tips that can help you successfully manage your sales pipeline:

-- Reduce the sales cycle – in 75% of cases, the average B2B sales cycle is 4 months, with 18% taking 12 months+ so ensure that the process focuses on ways to reduce this as far as possible.
+- Reduce the sales cycle – In 75% of cases, the average B2B sales cycle is four months, with 18% taking 12 months+ so ensure that the process focuses on ways to reduce this as far as possible.